mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 - CRR: compliance, low latency access, replication cross account
 - SRR: log aggregation, live replication between test and prod environment

+> S3 has a sync command that checks before copying files over

 When deleting an object with no version specified, a delete marker is attached.
 However when deleting an object with version specified, that particular version